andres-codigo/trip-fotos-vue/README.md

 This project is a UI and functional extension on Udemy's Vue - The Complete Guide (incl.
 Router & Composition API) > 'Find a coach' project.

-If has been converted from "finding a coach" to "finding popular travel destinations" tied to a registered traveller.
+It has been converted from "finding a coach" to "finding popular travel destinations" tied to a registered traveller.

 <a id="stack"></a>